-All have enjoyed the support and unanimous public and critical acclaim with novels being distributed with great success in
+All have enjoyed the support and unanimous public and critical acclaim with novels being distributed with great success in Spain and Latin America.

 Over the past eight years the award winning entries have sold over a million copies and rights have been sold to more than 30 different countries.

 It has been announced that negotiations are underway between the council and the publishers to defer the prize for the meantime, amid criticism that the award does little for the promotion and marketing of the city, that the money could be put to better use locally and as such, this year the traditional banquet was given a miss, a saving of over €20,000 in this time of belt tightening.

 The award will resume once the City’s financial status has returned to buoyancy.

 One of the most outspoken opponents of the prize is former Torrevieja Deputy Mayor

 Domingo Solar who at an EGM on August 17 called for the suspension Novel Prize City of Torrevieja while “the reality of our municipality is that there are torrevejenses beset by economic crisis can not afford to cover their basic needs or those of their families!”
 Soler also included the suspension of the prize in his Alternative Popular Party Manifesto.
 T